CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+- Hit the Validate button for the corresponding task. you will receive a success message.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

   <validation step="19f87603-9f16-4107-b94f-d92593b422ce" />

 ### Review

 In this lab, you have created an Azure Machine Learning workspace resource, and use automated machine learning to train a model and deploy it

 ## You have successfully completed this lab.